 When Lindiwe finished school, she joined the Camfed alumnae [CAMA] network.
 Now, Lindiwe is the founder and director of Lee Juice Company, inspired by her nickname.

 Lindiwe started this business to meet the demand of hot and thirsty workers passing by her village on the way to and from the mines, and her creativity and ingenuity has paid off.
 Lindiwe set up Lee Juice Company in February 2016, through the minimal profits she was making from small-scale poultry production.
-Through Camfed, Lindiwe was able to access a small loan to boost her business.
+Through Camfed's partnership with Kiva, Lindiwe was able to access a small loan to boost her business.
 She now supplies over 750 drinks fortnightly, in accordance with her multiple contracts with large supermarkets.
 Lindiwe’s trade is even expanding to different cities.

 With support from Camfed, Lindiwe has completed the long process of registering her company, Lee Investments - the umbrella company under which sit Lee Juice Company, her poultry production business, and her small shop - with the government.
 As well as training and employing women from her community, Lindiwe has started saving $10 each month from her profits for her future.
 With the rest of her profits, she is expanding her production, building a warehouse to keep her products secure, and adding a large run to her poultry house.